CronCats/docs/content/docs/validator-croncat.md

 # Validator + Croncat

+Benefits of CronCat

+Fault tolerant: Our agents scale to never go down
+Decentralized: Covering many hosting providers, so you never miss a ping Cost efficient: Less what your active validator makes in 1 epoch

 ## How to run validator & Croncat

 Croncat is a great helper for NEAR validators too!
 Such a necessary and simple action as "ping" can be performed on the blockchain using Croncat ;)